Electrical safety resources

 If you don't know the voltage of a power line, stay back at least 10 metres (33 feet) and wait for a BC Hydro representative to arrive and verify your limit of approach

-If you need to work inside a limit of approach
+If you need to know the voltage of the power line or work near the limits of approach

 In this video, a crane truck operator contacts a high-voltage power line with fatal results.